-I was elated when it finally happened; but it ended without warning, sending a crack through my heart that could only bleed out through my tears.
+I was elated when it finally happened, but it ended without warning, sending a crack through my heart that could only bleed out through my tears.

 Until that day.